Skip to main content

 “Why did you send Khan Baba away?”
 Her words were more of an accusation.

-“You promised me that you will never harm our kin.
+“You promised me that you would never harm our kin.
 He is Salima Begum’s husband.
 They have a child...”
-Before she knew it Rukaiya’s eyes swelled with tears and Jalal looked more worried.
+Before she knew it, Rukaiya’s eyes swelled with tears, and Jalal looked more worried.

 “Rukaiya!”
 His sudden scolding stopped her “What were you thinking?”
-She stared at him as her cheeks wet with the coming tears flushed.
+She stared at him as her cheeks were flushed with the coming tears.

 “You think I will harm Khan Baba?”
-Jalal spoke with remorse “After everything he did for us?
+Jalal spoke with remorse, “After everything he did for us?
 Am I that ungrateful?
 Don’t you know me?”
-He stood up in a rage “Is that why you send your own troops with Salima Begum?
+He stood up in a rage “Is that why you sent your own troops with Salima Begum?
 Because you don’t trust me?
 Maham anga was right then!”
-He left her chambers without touching the food as Rukaiya sat silently staring at the threshold in tears.
+He left her chambers without touching the food as Rukaiya sat silently, staring at the threshold in tears.

 Rukaiya Begum’s arrival at the Khas Mahal made the ladies in waiting gasp.
-It was not very often that emperors allowed ladies into their own private chambers and she had not even asked his permission.
+It was not very often that emperors allowed ladies into their own private chambers, and she had not even asked his permission.
 The rumours spread across the zenana that something was surely amiss.
 It will be a lie to say Jalal was not pleasantly surprised.
-He hoped that his decision of leaving in a day, as he told his mother, would push Rukaiya to do something.
+He hoped that his decision to leave in a day, as he told his mother, would push Rukaiya to do something.
 Her walking into his chambers was proof of that.

 “The wife is here to see her husband, at his chamber and...”
 She stopped removing her hand and looked away.